 Expansion was undertaken when it became apparent that fan interest was too great even for the original structure.
 The expansion in 1975 cost near $2.2 million and involved the extension of a cantilevered deck above the existing facility.
 There are six rows in the deck, with a seating capacity of 2,300.
 Reserved standing-room-only spots increase The Pit's capacity to 18,018.

 The Pit underwent a massive upgrade and expansion that was completed in time for the 2010-11 season that included $60 million of improvements.
 Among the improvements were the U.S. Bank club/suites level seating, upgraded lower bowl seating, two end wall video boards, ribbon boards, a unique graphics package showcasing the history of Lobo basketball and UNM athletics, upgraded concessions area, the new Lobo Den Store, and a remodeled concourse.
 NBA locker rooms were added for both the men's and women's teams along with a player's lounge.

 A new practice facility and coaches' offices for UNM men's and women's basketball was completed in April 2006.
 The new practice facility is named the Rudy Davalos Basketball Center after former UNM athletics director Rudy Davalos.

-The facility is located at the south end of The Pit and includes a practice floor with six baskets, offices for men's and women's basketball, a video viewing room and an area to accommodate media needs for Lobo games and upcoming NCAA basketball tournaments.
+The facility is located at the south end of the building and includes a practice floor with six baskets, offices for men's and women's basketball, a video viewing room and an area to accommodate media needs for Lobo games and upcoming NCAA basketball tournaments.
 The 2010 renovations successfully intergrated the Davalos Center with The Pit, allowing Lobo men's and women's basketball to seemlessly move between the two facilities for practice and games and camps.